presidential-innovation-fellows/AI-guide-pilot/playbook.md

 - [ ] Identify key metrics and outcomes for solving the problem, rather than metrics for the technical solution
 - [ ] Understand previous attempts to solve this problem and those projects’ outcomes

+##### Key Questions

+- How quickly can you begin speaking to users to learn more about the problem and unaddressed needs?
+- What goals or needs aren’t being met?
+What measurable criteria would indicate progress toward those goals?
+- Are you at a point where you are hearing the same challenge described over and over again?
+- Do you have a document describing the history of this problem and the various connected issues?
+- Can you articulate in plain language the problem to be solved?

 ## Evaluate whether the problem is a fit for AI/ML

 AI, and ML are methodologies for solving a problem.
 Oftentimes, simpler solutions like Robotic Process Automation (RPA), rule-based software, or analytics can be more effective and less costly.
 However, there are problems in agencies where AI and machine learning is the most effective approach from a business and cost- savings standpoint.